 Sometimes the volume and duration of contact made to our office by an individual cause's problems.
-This can occur over a short period, for example, a number of calls in one day or one hour.
-It may occur over the life-span of a complaint when a complainant repeatedly makes long telephone calls to us or inundates us with copies of information that has been sent already or that is irrelevant to the complaint.
+This can occur over a short period, for example, several calls in one day or one hour.
+It may occur over the lifespan of a complaint when a complainant repeatedly makes long telephone calls to us or inundates us with copies of information that has been sent already or that is irrelevant to the complaint.